Classics-Craftworks/Classics-Dye-Tweaks/README.md

 ## Overview

-* Adds new dye textures based on the new textures introduced in Bedrock Beta 1.21.110.20
+* Tweaks the new dye textures introduced in Java Snapshot 25w31a by:
-* Removes the palette strip from the bottom of those textures
+    * Removing the palette strip from the bottom of all 16 textures
+    * Raising the Blue Dye texture by 1 pixel
+    * Adding 2 missing pixels to the bottom left of the Red Dye texture
 * Backports the new textures to Java Edition 1.20.2 - 1.21.8, with older versions planned for the future

 ![image](https://i.imgur.com/8gquQ5R.gif)